What this page is — and what it isn't

 Use Google to generate leads — not conclusions.
 The real vetting starts after the click: training, modality, fit, pacing, consultation, and whether their answers actually make sense for someone with a trauma history.

-How to look past the "kindness" and "compassion" keywords to find actual clinical capability.
+How to look past "kindness" and "compassion" keywords and find actual clinical capability.

-"Trauma-informed" is widely used — but often tells you very little about actual clinical capability.
+"Trauma-informed" is everywhere — and often tells you very little about actual clinical capability.

 It typically means the therapist understands trauma exists, treats you with respect, and avoids blame.
-That's important — but it's a baseline, not a specialization.
-It's the floor of competence, not the ceiling.
+That matters — but it's a baseline, not a specialization.
+The floor of competence, not the ceiling.

-Many therapists are genuinely compassionate — and not specifically trained in trauma work.
-This is where iatrogenic harm happens — harm caused by the treatment itself.
+Many therapists are genuinely compassionate and not specifically trained in trauma work.
+That's where iatrogenic harm shows up — harm caused by the treatment itself.
 Not malice.
 Not incompetence in any general sense.
 Just a mismatch between what's being opened and what the therapist is actually trained to hold.

-The most common version is subtle: trauma gets opened in a standard talk therapy session, the hour ends, and the person goes home carrying something that was never properly contained or closed.
+The most common version is quiet: trauma gets opened in a standard talk therapy session, the hour ends, and the person goes home carrying something that was never properly contained or closed.
 They come back the following week more dysregulated than before.
 The therapist may read this as progress — "we're getting somewhere" — when what's actually happening is repeated activation without the tools to process what's surfacing.
-This is called uncontained trauma processing and it's one of the most well-documented sources of iatrogenic harm in the field.
+This is uncontained trauma processing, and it's one of the best-documented sources of iatrogenic harm in the field.

-From a neuroscience lens, this often comes down to top-down versus bottom-up work:
+From a neuroscience lens, it often comes down to top-down versus bottom-up work:

-Markers of real trauma training: clear emphasis on stabilization before processing, comfort with dissociation and shutdown, the ability to describe specific methods rather than just philosophies, respect for pacing over pressure, and knowing when to slow down rather than push through.
+Markers of real trauma training: stabilization before processing, comfort with dissociation and shutdown, the ability to describe specific methods rather than just philosophies, respect for pacing over pressure, and knowing when to slow down instead of push through.

 Kindness matters.
 It isn't enough on its own.
 Skill and structure are what make trauma work safe.